 To reap benefits, it is first necessary to overcome challenges.
 And this is the current stage of academic internationalisation in Brazil.
 In 2017, 225 of the 320 institutions of higher education that replied to a CAPES survey stated that they were either poorly internationalised, or not internationalised at all.
 At the UNIVER-SITIES FOR THE WORLD seminars, attendees underscored the need for clear goals and consistent internationalisation strategies.
 But what does internationalisation actually mean?
 The best-known definition is that of Jane Knight, from the Ontario Institute for Studies in Education: "a process that integrates international, intercultural and global dimensions with primary functions and purposes - teaching, research and extension activities - and the delivery of higher education at the institutional and national levels".
-If properly led, such internationalisation process allows global development to impact regional practices.
+If properly led, such an internationalisation process allows global development to impact on regional practices.
 The British Council supports this agenda and is helping build up the internationalisation skills and capabilities of Brazilian universities, based on the knowledge and expertise of prominent UK institutions in this field.

 Brilliant partnerships Internationalisation is finding a firm footing in the world and boosting local development internationalisation.
-Not only do they encourage exchanges of knowledge, but they at university hubs in the South, Southalso buttress projects and extend their dissemination, leading to more academic citations.
-They thus produce stronger impacts, raising universities to prominent positions.
+Not only do they encourage exchanges of knowledge, but they also buttress projects and extend their dissemination, leading to more academic citations.
+They thus produce stronger impact, raising universities to prominent positions.
 This is particularly important for institutions of higher education in the UK and the USA, which are financially dependent on the tuition fees paid by their students.
-The more relevant a university is in global terms, the larger the number of local and foreign candidates seeking seats in its regular courses or vacation programmes, and the more attractive it also becomes to lecturers from other countries. by the British Council in November 2017 east, Central-West and Northeast of Brazil - showed that this universe is far more complex, and also packed with possibilities.
+The more relevant a university is in global terms, the larger the number of local and foreign candidates seeking places in its regular courses or vacation programmes, and the more attractive it also becomes to lecturers from other countries. by the British Council in November 2017 at university hubs in the south, southeast, central-west and north-east of Brazil - showed that this universe is far more complex, and also packed with possibilities.
 At these events, it became clear that internationalisation is a continuous process that requires diligent attention to a quite diverse set of goals, strategies and challenges that result from the wide diversity of Brazilian universities.
-Their International Relations Offices and Language Departments play leading roles in the efforts to move on to the global stage, thus benefiting local communities while fostering regional development.
+Their international relations offices and language departments play leading roles in the efforts to move on to the global stage, thus benefiting local communities while fostering regional development.

+Well-Defined goals

-Well-Defined goals It is crucial to analyse the profile of each academic community and to be clear about its aims
+It is crucial to analyse the profile of each academic community and to be clear about its aims

+CONTENTS